How To Create An Effective Social Media Strategy As A Solo Marketer23 min read

 Set S.M.A.R.T. goals

-Good results call for goals that are specific, measurable, achievable, realistic and timely.
-Define your exact KPIs (Key Performance Indicators) are, what business goals you need to hit, how much time it would take and how you plan to evaluate the results.
+Good results mean you have to set goals that are specific, measurable, achievable, realistic, and timely.
+Define your exact KPIs (Key Performance Indicators), what business goals you need to hit, how much time it would take, and how you plan to evaluate the results.

 Here are some helpful tools to make it easier for you:

-- Asana helps to map out priorities and make a plan to hit your goals.
+- Asana helps to map out priorities and make a plan to hit your targets.

 Get to know your target audience better